arielgomez-py/API-new/README.md

 ## With this application you cant get basic information (name an picture) about some Pokemons

-*Make this page was a important exercise to learn to work with APIs *
+*Make this page was a important exercise to learn to work with APIs, a fundamental step in web development. *

 >  **Fundamental steps**